me-athxrva/flask-bulk-mail-api/README.md

 1. Clone the repository and navigate to the project directory.
 2. Install the required packages by running `pip install -r requirements.txt`.
-3. Edit the `.env` file in the project root and add your GMail Username and App Password.
+3. Add `.env` file in the project root and add your GMail Username and App Password. (.env format is given below.)
 4. Run the application by executing `python -m api.app`.
 5. Run the celery worker by executing `celery -A celery_worker.celery worker --loglevel=info --pool=solo`.
 6. In your postman, go to `http://localhost:5000/sendMail` to access the api endpoint.
 7. Click on the "Send" button to send the task to celery worker.
 8. Response with a task id will be generated on successful task initalisation.

+## .env format

+# OAuth credentials
+GOOGLE_CLIENT_ID=your-google-client-id
+GOOGLE_CLIENT_SECRET=your-google-client-secret

+# Celery worker backend credentials
+CELERY_BROKER_URL = 'redis://localhost:6379/0'
+CELERY_RESULT_BACKEND = 'redis://localhost:6379/0'

+# flask-mail credentials
+MAIL_USERNAME = 'Your-Mail'
+MAIL_PASSWORD = 'Your App Password'

 ## API json format